- November's retreat in Asheville was a wonderful consideration of the hero,

 have also been added to the printable PDF version you can download below.

-Planning for the January 16-18 retreat in Atlanta is well under
+Planning for the January 16-18 retreat in Atlanta has been moving

-way and the activities will include a warm clothing donation drive.
+along and the activities will include a warm clothing donation drive,

 16-18, 2015 @ Atlanta